JoepvanDam/data-agent/test/gpt-4o/results.md

     "Reason": "The correlation_matrix function requires all data to be numerical, but there are non-numerical columns in the dataset; hence, a method to select only numerical columns is missing."
 }
 ```
+Task error (different from when other models made this mistake, because of its reasoning:), because it says there is no method to select only numerical columns, but the drop_columns function exists in the prompt.

 ### Attempt = 2
 #### Is there a correlation between 'AP' and 'SP'?